Thomas Moody (colonial officer): Moody's offer to colonise Australia (1828)

-When the British Government renounced the former's plan to settle the Swan River Colony: Sir James Stirling and Moody, in August 1828, offered to form an association of private capitalists to using their own money settle Australia in fulfilment of the 'principles' of William Penn's settlement of Pennsylvania.
+When the British Government renounced the former's plan to settle the Swan River Colony: Sir James Stirling and Moody, in August 1828, offered to form an association of private capitalists to use their own money settle Australia in fulfilment of the 'principles' of William Penn's settlement of Pennsylvania.
 Moody had previously advised Stirling's relation James Mangles about the settlement of the Swan River Colony at minimal cost to the British Government.
-Their proposal was rejected by the government.
+Their proposal was rejected by the British Government.

-West Indian Service; Director of Gunpowder; Civil Engineer; 1828 - 1840
+West Indian Service; Director of Gunpowder; Civic Engineer (1828–1849)

-Moody's office at the Colonial Office was abolished in 1828 whilst he was 'unpopular with the Saints [Evangelical Whigs]'.
-Moody then was employed in London by the Duke of Wellington to advise on the defence of the West Indies, to which he returned in 1828 to perform special service in the Dutch Colonies for Sir Robert Wilmot Horton, which he completed in 1829.
+Moody's office at the Colonial Office was abolished in 1828 whilst he, a high church Anglican like his nephew Clement Moody, Vicar of Newcastle, was 'unpopular with the Saints [evangelicals]'.
+Moody then was employed in London by the Duke of Wellington to advise on the defence of the West Indies, to which he returned in 1828 to perform special service in the Dutch colonies for Sir Robert Wilmot Horton, which he completed in 1829.
 Moody served as Commander of the Royal Engineers in the West Indies from 1829 to 1832.
 He was promoted to Lieutenant-Colonel in 1830.
-He was a petitioner for the founding charter of the Colonial Bank of the West Indies in 1836.

-He on 13 October 1832 was appointed Director of the Royal Gunpowder Manufactory at Waltham Abbey, and of another manufactory of arms at Waltham Abbey.
-He was invested as a Knight of the Order of Glory (Ottoman Empire); and received a DCL degree from the University of Oxford on 13 June 1834; and was appointed as British Inspector of Gunpowder on 2 July 1840.

-He was posted to Guernsey in 1846; and had been promoted to Colonel by 1847.
-Like his son Richard Clement Moody, Moody received from Britain only rank-promotions, rather than knighthoods, because its Government did not want to increase his social status above that of Sir Edward Bulwer-Lytton, whose father, although a General, was not even a knight, and who was not made a Baronet until 1838.

 The British Government consulted Moody for important engineering projects: including the Caledonian Railway, and the West Cumberland Railway, and the Furness Railway, and the embankments at Morecambe Bay and Duddon Sands.
+On 13 October 1832 he was appointed Director of the Royal Gunpowder Manufactory at Waltham Abbey, and of the Royal Small Arms Factory at Waltham Abbey.
+He received a DCL degree from the University of Oxford on 13 June 1834.
+He had been promoted to Superintendent of the Royal Gunpowder Manufactory at Waltham Abbey by 1835.
+He was a petitioner for the founding charter of the Colonial Bank of the West Indies in 1836 and a director of the Royal Polytechnic Institution in 1838.

+He was invested as a Knight of the Order of Glory (Ottoman Empire) on 6 July 1839, for his advice about the manufacture of gunpowder by the Ottoman Empire, and was appointed as British Inspector of Gunpowder on 2 July 1840.
+He had been posted to Government House, Guernsey, by 1841, and was promoted to Colonel in 1847.

+Like his son Richard Clement Moody, Moody received from Britain only rank-promotions, rather than knighthoods, because its Government did not want to increase his social status above that of Sir Edward Bulwer-Lytton, whose father, although a General, was not even a knight.
 Moody's expertise contributed to the appointment his son Richard Clement Moody as Lieutenant-Governor of the Falkland Islands in 1841, when Richard Clement Moody was the unprecedentedly young age of 28 years.